Adah Kay Memorial Commission

 In honour of Adah Kay – writer, anthropologist, urban planner and lifelong activist.

-The prize fund will be awarded annually (over five years) to a theatre maker and an expert witness (an academic with field experience/social researcher/rights defender/survivor) to create an original play that examines a contemporary human rights issue.
+The fund was used over five years to pair theatre makers and expert witnesses (academics/social researcher/rights defenders/people with lived experience) to create an original play that examines a contemporary human rights issue.

-Our inaugural commission, with Dr Chris Rossdale and theatre-makers at Teatro Vivo, led by Sophie Austin, explored the relationship between the Middle-East power plays, militarism, mass migration and the arms trade.
-The resulting work was called #ArmingtheWorld and took place in September 2017.
-It will continue to tour the UK in 2018 and is available upon request.
+For the inaugural production, we worked with Dr Chris Rossdale and theatre-makers at Teatro Vivo, to explore the relationship between the Middle-East power plays, militarism, mass migration and the arms trade.
+The resulting work was called #ArmingtheWorld and took place in in outdoor locations across London in September 2017 when the world’s biggest arms fair was in London.

 Seen one of our shows recently?Let us know what you thought